 Have reproductive resources on hand for yourself and others

 Medical self-assisted abortions are a safe and effective way for people to access abortion care.
-At this time, medication abortions are available to people in all 50 states, and they can be administered using mifepristone and misoprostol pills mailed straight to your door.
+Until this ruling, medication abortions were available to people in all 50 states — administered using mifepristone and misoprostol pills mailed straight to your door.

 Have contraceptives on hand for yourself and others